Writing for Social Media

 - Facebook: Product news, brand marketing, events, media mentions, evergreen content, “we’re hiring!” posts

 - LinkedIn: Product news, recruiting content, media mentions, evergreen content

 - Instagram: Design outtakes, cool office visitors, life at MailChimp, cool stuff we made

 These channels are all managed by the marketing team.
 We also have a few team-specific accounts on Twitter, Tumblr, Dribbble, and other platforms.
 The guidelines in this section apply to all of MailChimp's channels.

 Some social media platforms have a character limit; others don’t.
 But for the most part, we keep our social media copy short.

 - Twitter: 125 characters or less (this leaves room for a manual retweet and comments)

-- Facebook: No limit, but aim for one to two short sentences.
+- Facebook: No limit, but aim for 1-2 short sentences.

-- Instagram: No limit, but try to keep it to one sentence or a short phrase.
-Feel free to throw in an emoji or two.
+- Instagram: No limit, but try to keep it to 1 sentence or a short phrase.
+Feel free to throw in an emoji.